MicrosoftDocs/learn/learn-pr/advocates/responsible-bots/includes/4-bot-development.md

 > [!div class="mx-imgBorder"]
 > ![Bot code shown in Visual Studio](../media/visual-studio-bot.png)

-## Create a capital dictionary
+## Create a dictionary of capital cities

 Let's try to make our bot do something useful.
 Consider the problem of learning the capital cities of different countries.
 Our first exercise is to turn our bot into a "capital dictionary", which will return the capital city of any given country.

 > [!TIP]
 > During this module, we'll describe a series of steps that add some functionality to the bot and provide pieces of code.
 We recommend that you try and develop the bot yourself alongside the instructions.
 >
-> You can, however, get the code for the bot at different stages in [this GitHub Repository][GithubSample].
+> You can, however, get the code for the bot at different stages in the [mslearn-responsible-bots GitHub repository][GithubSample].
 You can even grab the complete code from there.
 The only additional step you have to take is to copy the `appsettings.json` file from your project into the root directory.

 If you take a look [list of national capitals](https://en.wikipedia.org/wiki/List_of_national_capitals) on Wikipedia, you can see that there's an important fairness and data complexity problem.
 Some countries, like Switzerland, might not have a *de jure* capital at all.
 Also, in some other countries, like Israel, the capital is not officially recognized.

 There's no easy way to solve this problem.
 For this module, we'll choose the simplest solution - to cite the source of data.
-However, we can consider some options for a more complex approach:
+If we wanted a more complex approach, however, there are a some options we could consider:

-- the bot returns different results based on the user's language.
+- Enable the bot to return different results based on the user's language.
-- make use of another technological mechanism to accommodate for this issue
+- Make use of another technological mechanism to accommodate for this issue.

 Another important issue to note: capitals and countries change.
 We'll need to update our bot periodically so that users maintain trust in the bot.
 Maybe we can display a "last updated" date to make it clear how recent the data is.